dankamongmen/notcurses/doc/man/man3/notcurses_output.3.md

 Functions accepting a set of EGCs must consist of a series of well-formed EGCs, broken by cluster breaks, terminated by the appropriate NUL terminator.

-Control characters are rejected, except for a newline when the output plane is in scrolling mode.
+Control characters are rejected, aside from two exceptions: a horizontal tab (**'\t'**, 0x09), and a newline (**'\n'**, 0x0a) *when the output plane is in scrolling mode*.
 A newline outside of scrolling mode will be rejected.
+A tab will advance to the next tab stop, filling the space between with spaces.
+Tab stops are separated by eight columns, and the first character of each line is a tab stop.

 These functions output to the **ncplane**'s current cursor location.
 Aside from **ncplane_puttext()**, they *do not* move to the next line upon reaching the